WesleyTrann/riotapi-aramwins/README.md

 <br> - queueid: the type of gamemode to search from (you can search norms/ranked, using DataDragon in 1.1)
 <br> - matches: how many games to search from (maxed at 100 per query)
 <br> - index: where to start search (i.e. index=0, matches=50, gets your last 50 games / index=30, matches=50, gets your last 50 games not including your most recent 30)
+<br> This might take a few minutes depending on how many games your searching through (the main bulk of the search time is in the function cacheAccount() and lol_watcher.match.by_id(region, gameid).
 ```python
 # player name and friends
 playerName = 'Fwoqqet'